THE BEST ROAD CYCLING SHOES 2023

 THE ROLE OF SHOES IN ROAD CYCLING

-I used to pick cycling shoes based on their comfort and price.
+I used to pick road cycling shoes based on their comfort and price.
 It always looked to me like the major difference between what I and other riders wore was just style and color and various features that I really didn’t need.
 I focused on comfortable and low-priced ridin’ rather than feature-rich and expensive stylin’.

 I couldn’t have been more wrong.

-Have you ever thought about getting another pair of shoes other than when your feet start to hurt or your shoes get stretched out or the uppers start looking a little shabby or something new catches your eye?
+Have you ever thought about getting another pair of shoes other than when your feet start to hurt, or your shoes get stretched out, or the uppers start looking a little shabby, or something new catches your eye?
 Have you ever really looked into how your choice of road cycling shoes affects your ability to ride faster or longer?

 Some of us, including me, look at every opportunity to find a few extra watts or clicks of speed by picking the right wheels, tires, or helmets and by spending more time in the right aero position, shaving our legs, shedding our gloves, etc. I’ve written posts about this, specifically how training and technique and gear and kit can help you ride faster.